 3. (Affiliate link) Sew ready : Machine Basics – Free sewing class.

 4. (Affiliate link) Sewing Machine Feet from A to Z – Free sewing class.

 5. Sewing with Different Fabrics – Top Secrets Revealed.
 Check out this post where I review the most important class for beginners where you can find out how to handle different fabrics.

 I cannot explain in words how much easier life has become after I met this awesome tool!
-Its PERFECT for cutting straight edges.
+It’s PERFECT for cutting straight edges.
 I mostly use it while cutting fabric for pillow covers or any small projects mostly.
 To know more about how to use it you can visit the blog.
-Link is given in description.
+The link is given in the description.

 I mostly use them for cutting larger fabric like while cutting a dress or curtains and stuff like that.
 Make sure your fabric scissors are very sharp or else you’re gonna have quite a lot of trouble so never ever like ever use the scissors roughly.

 Umm I’m not gonna say they are VERY necessary but yeah they do come in handy at times.
 I don’t use them much myself though.
 You can either use chalk or a marker.
 If you’re in the eastern part of the world I don’t think you would be able to find the markers easily, but in USA and all I’m sure it’s a common thing.
 I’ve also included the link in the blog post if you would like to purchase one.

 I don’t think we actually need to talk much.
 Cant even imagine sewing without measuring.
 Brrrr

 I found it in a random craft store and since then I’m in love.
 There are many different varieties of scales but till now I’ve only used this one and I highly recommend it.
 I promise you would also fall in love with it.
 This is how I actually use it while cutting something straight and I’ve never made mistakes with this.